 Depressives never want to talk about being depressed.
 Why?
 Because they aren’t able to adequately convey what, exactly, it feels like to be a chronic depressive.
 That “I-just-want-to-crawl-off-into-a-corner-and-die” feeling is hard to put into easily understood terms (Brooke knows what I’m talking about).
 It’s frustrating.
 Sort of like how any woman must feel if she tries to explain to a man how it feels to be a woman.
 Or if a black man tries to explain to Whitey how it feels to be black.
 You get the idea.
 So, for her to go public with this is a very big deal.

-Tom Cruise (as a Wackologist, he does not cotton to psychiatry) publicly attacked her for using,anti-depressant drug Paxil.
+Tom Cruise (as a Wackologist, he does not cotton to psychiatry) publicly attacked her for using, and favorably reporting on, the anti-depressant drug Paxil.
 Cruise’s smugness, and Brooke’s relatively-classy responses (a little snide, but not guttermouth), however, made me cherish her more.
 At the same time this incident solidified my already-strong belief that Tom Cruise is a tremendous, 55-gallon, plastic-nozzled, vinegar-and-water, “fresh-as-a-country-lane-after-a-spring-shower” douche.
 Who attacks someone for being a depressive?
 Trust me – depressives can’t do much about their condition except suffer.
 If Brooke feels better on anti-depressants, more power to her (I know Prozac made a huge difference in my life).

 Boy, howdy!
 This tall drink of water with the big ol’ brows: it may not be fashionable (or “kewl”) to be stricken with amoré for Brooke Shields, but I’ve never been a slave to fashion.
 Now that she’s older (and she was pretty as a girl, but once she lost the coltish gawkiness of her teen years and became all woman – whew!!) she’s more beautiful than ever, a real stunner.
 She’s funny, smart, and classy, and most of all she’s nice, and that’s why I am madly in love with Brooke Shields.